Lost Wax Casting: Traditional Craftsmanship for Premium Kansa Bronze

 12. Metal-chasing: Polishing to Perfection

 Air bubbles and sprue remnants are filed and polished away.
-This final chasing perfects the surface, readying our premium Kansa bronze for patina evolution—turning functional tools into sculptural art that define Eaglador's high-end bronze cookware for UK enthusiasts.
+This final chasing perfects the surface, readying our premium Kansa bronze for patina evolution — turning functional tools into sculptural art.

 Bronze chasing Eaglador's bronze wine bucket Patina added to Eaglador's bronze wine bucket